CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 ##### Shell Thickness

-This lets you set the thickness of the outer shells of the print, with the first box designating the side walls, and the second designating the top and bottom
+This lets you set the thickness of the outer shells of the print, with the first box designating the side walls, and the second designating the top and bottom.

 ### Support

 Supports are how the printer helps overhangs print, as the printer must always work from bottom to top and cannot print without a surface to print on.
-Support can be selected and deselected, but is recommended to use whenever there are overhangs or floating objects in your print
+Support can be selected and deselected, but is recommended to use whenever there are overhangs or floating objects in your print.

 ##### Support Type

-This box allows for two choices, `Normal` and `Tree`
+This box allows for two choices, `Normal` and `Tree`.

 `Normal` creates sheets of support under your print, connected at top and bottom: